The Top Three Common Mistakes that Spoil Great Business-Nonprofit Partnerships

 In July, I led a sponsor panel for the St. Petersburg Regional Art Summit.
-Panelist included staff from Bank of America, Duke Energy, and AARP.
+Panelist included staff from Bank of America; the local power company, Duke Energy; and AARP.
 Each panelist shared the ins and outs of their programs.
-As we wrapped up, Ann Shaler, Senior Vice President at Bank of America commented how much the panelists, despite their unique organizations, shared in common.
+As we wrapped up, Ann Shaler, Senior Vice President at Bank of America, commented how much the panelists, despite their unique organizations, shared in common.

 What was common, you ask?
-They’re frustrations for one.
-Read on to learn about three of them plus my insights on why they happen.
+They’re frustrations.
+Read on to learn about three of them plus insights on why they happen.

 The panelist justifiably complained about receiving proposals for activities that the sponsor had previously stated they didn’t allow, want, or couldn’t fund.
-If you’ve experienced this, at best, you’re a victim of wishful thinking.
-The nonprofit hopes that you’ll be so charmed by them or their ideas, that you’ll change your mind, even if you can’t.
-Poor listening and over-scheduling also contribute.
+If you’ve sent requests like this, you’re a victim of wishful thinking.
+You hope you’ll charm the sponsoring organization so that you’ll change their minds.
+Instead, you annoy them.
+Poor listening and over-scheduling also contribute to this error.

 The panelists all received more opportunities than they have resources to fund.
-So nonprofits seeking meal requests were unwelcome, not from lack of sociability or interest, but because of time management.
+So nonprofits seeking meal requests were unwelcome, not from lack of sociability or interest, but due to time constraints.
 Why do nonprofits push for lunch?
 It fits your experiences with donors.
 Donor wooing tends to involves long, slow relationships.
 Business transactions begin with quick results and move toward more depth over time.

 3. Sorry, “My Team” Can’t Build It

-Each panelist worked in an office alone or with one other.
-The panelists found proposals that include business staff orchestrating elaborate events unrealistic and vexing.
-From inexperienced nonprofits viewpoints, companies look like cargo ships of resources.
-They imagine these resources are easy to direct, tap, and collect.
+Each panelist worked in an office alone or with one other person.
+The panelists found proposals that include business staff orchestrating elaborate events vexing.
+From the nonprofits’ viewpoint, companies look like a cargo ship full of human resources.
+You imagine these resources are easy to direct, tap, and collect.
 Unfortunately, you are often working with a person whose job, among other responsibilities, includes working with nonprofits organizations.

-The panelist’s frustrations reflect nonprofit desires to work with businesses on sponsorship and a poor understanding of business infrastructure, needs, and priorities.
-Knowing about common hurdles help you to design your sponsorship process to avoid these frustrations and to generate a greater return on your investments.
+The panelist’s frustrations reflect nonprofit desires to work with businesses on sponsorship and a lack of understanding of business infrastructure, needs, and priorities.
+When you understand these common hurdles, you can design your sponsorship requests to avoid these frustrations, to generate a higher return, and make you and your organization shine.